melchor629/node-chromecaster-lib/README.md

 It is not needed to have installed portaudio to compile the library.
 But you must provide the library either by installing it using the aproppiate package manager (on Linux and macOS) or providing the library manually (on Windows and macOS).

 For electron 1.4 and 1.8, node 8 and 10, it will download a compiled version from Github.
 Uses the library portaudio.
-To execute, the library can be put on an accessible path or can be put anywhere and load it using `AudioInput.loadNativeLibrary(String)`.
+To execute, the library can be put on an accessible path or can be put anywhere and load it using `AudioInput.loadNativeLibrary(path: string)`.

-**Mac Users**: You should install portaudio using `brew install portaudio`.
+**Mac Users**: You should install portaudio using `brew install portaudio` if you have troubles.

-**Linux Users**: You should install *portaudio19-dev* and must install *libavahi-compat-libdnssd-dev* packages before installing this one.
+**Linux Users**: You should install `portaudio19-dev` (or equivalent) package before installing this one.

 **Windows Users**:
- - You must install Apple "Bonjour SDK for Windows" (look for it on Google), and check for the variable `BONJOUR_SDK_HOME` in your CMD.
  - If you have problems compiling this library (or one of its dependencies), [see this issue](https://github.com/nodejs/node-gyp/issues/972).
- - You can compile [portaudio](http://portaudio.com) for 64bit or search a `.dll` on the internet. **(optionally)** Follow the instructions in `build/msvc/readme.txt` to make it compile.
+ - You can compile [portaudio](http://portaudio.com) for 64bit or search a `.dll` on the internet. **(optionally)** Follow the instructions in `build/msvc/readme.txt` for compiling.
 Use release version.
 To test/use the library, copy the `portaudio_x64.dll` into the root of the project.

 Example
 ------------